 As of March 31, 2013, 2014 and 2015, the amount due from a shareholder, Mr. Hung, were HK\$384.8 million, HK\$444.0 million and HK\$500.7 million, respectively, in relation to the Group's unsecured, interest free and repayable on demand advances to Mr. Hung.
-The outstanding amount due from a shareholder as of March 31, 2015 will be settled before the Listing through offsetting against special dividends to be declared to Mr. Hung, the then sole shareholder of the Company.
+The amount due from a shareholder will be settled before the Listing through offsetting against special dividends to be declared to Mr. Hung, the then sole shareholder of the Company.